|Jarkko Ruutu intends on being the same player in Ottawa that he was in Pittsburgh, Vancouver, or even Finland for that matter. Highlights

-Jarkko Ruutu says he won't be any different in Ottawa than he was in Pittsburgh, Vancouver or even Finland for that matter.
+says he won't be any different in Ottawa than he was in Pittsburgh, Vancouver, or even Finland for that matter.

 Annoying.
 Pesky.
 Tough.
 Aggressive.
 Agitating.

-"I have to do my role, the way I always played," said Ruutu, who is spending the summer in his native Finland.
+"I have to do my role, the way I always played," said Ruutu, who is spending the summer in his native Finland, during a conference call Thursday afternoon, a day after signing a three-year contract with Ottawa.
 "Be good defensively, play physically and get the opponents' top guys off their game.
 There is no secret to how I play."

 Senators GM Bryan Murray also made it well known that he was in the market for a winger just like Ruutu, who he envisions fitting in well with players like Chris Neil

-"He's an agitator, there's no question," said Murray.
+"He's an agitator, there's no question," Murray said.
 "He brings that dimension, and I think that's a good thing for a hockey team.
 I think he'll be quite popular in our room."

-"Jarkko served us very well for two years," said Shero.
+"Jarkko served us very well for two years," Shero said.
 "I think that was a good signing for us, but the third year, and I talked to Jarkko about this, was somewhat problematic.
 He's 33 years old and if the grass was greener elsewhere, if someone gave him a third year, that was big for him.
 He got that and I'm happy for him."

-"In the end he had good things to say about it," said Jarkko.
+"In the end he had good things to say about it," Jarkko said.
 "I had to do a real quick decision in the end and he made me feel real comfortable with the decision from what he told me about the organization."

 "I think at times I'll take penalties that are unnecessary, but it's part of my game and when it's a real crucial time I know where to draw the line," Ruutu said.
 "If you play five minutes a game it's tough to do, but if you play 10-12 minutes a game you get a feeling of how to handle things.
 I have to be aggressive and annoying, but at the same time I have to avoid penalties."